Are you getting engaged soon, and do you want to do something special for the one special person in your life?

 You also get an idea of her preferred metal, thickness, and diamond setting.
 Take note of all these tidbits and try to incorporate them into your design.

-- Clarity: here you’re looking for a clear rock, preferably with minimal or no air bubbles, color, or debris.
+- Clarity: Here you’re looking for a clear rock, preferably with minimal or no air bubbles, color, or debris.
+Inclusions are something to look for as well, you don’t want a diamond with a bad inclusion that kills its beauty.

 When you’ve choose your stone, it’s time to move on to the perfect setting.